Eva Busch: "Home" to Paris

 In November 1945, again legally stateless, Eva Busch managed to get a seat on a plane returning to the only city where she really felt at home.
 In Paris, initially she was able to sing only to American troops, but once her identity papers had been sorted out she was able to sing to the French public and on radio broadcasts.
 On 6 January 1946, through a friend, she met the "Paris-Soir" journalist and resistance hero George Sinclair.
 As Eva Busch later (and repeatedly) stated, it was "love at first sight".
 The two of them would stay together till Sinclair's death on 19 May 1984.
 Sinclair wrote poems which Busch included in her musical repertoire, as she pursued a career as a German dark timbered singer concentrating on the chanson genre.
-It was only in 1982, when Sinclair fell ill, that she abandoned her stage career in order to care for him.
+It was only in 1982, when Sinclair fell ill, that she abandoned her stage career to care for her.
 Up till then she also had an international career as a chansonnière, travelling several times to the United States of America where she made two recordings with Bing Crosby.
 Closer to home she toured in the Netherlands and France and also made brief trips across the Rhine, appearing in the radio and television studios back in West Germany where she was perceived as exotic, francophile and "very literary", and thereby outside the mainstream of contemporary German singers in the chanson genre.

 In 1984, following Sinclair's death, she moved back to Germany, making her home in Munich.
 She continued to make media appearances in both France and Germany.
 Eva Busch died in Munich on 20 July 2001.